ZecchinLeonardo/zecchin_archaeo-extraction-prompt-eval/prompt_enhancing/reports/exp_protocol.md

    - digitally-born
    - to be scanned but clean
    - to be scanned and dirty
 2. If there is no optimization to be done for the prompt models, then we evaluate over every processable document (we name "processable" a document for which the scan by the vision LLM does not raise a timeout).
 3. If there is an optimization to do, we split randomly the set between a training and an evaluation set (with 20% of the records kept for the training).
 4. In the analysis, we do not pay attention for now to the class of the PDF documents mentioned above.

+## Metric definitions

+### Legacy model

-The evaluation is defined for each field among a perfect match or a close match.
+The evaluation is defined for each field among those 3 methods:

+- a **perfect match** metric returning 1 only if the predicted answer exactly equals the expected one
+- a **closeness match** returning 1 only if the cosine similarity of both the answers in an embedding space is higher than 0.75.
+This treshold has been set arbitrarily.
+- an **llm evaluation** carried out by the LLM.
+It is only used to compare the output dates with the unnormalized dates of the Magoh dataset.

+Some fields do not have a meaningful extractor implementation.
+For instance,

+- the extractor of the sigla always return None (for "Unknown" value)
+- some fields such as the OGM or the habilitated functionary are questioned to the LLM while it does not have any knowledge to suitably predict them.
+Indeed, this requires the LLM to be taught about rules and knowledge about the archaeological institutions and moreover this information is not mentioned in the PDF documents.

+Therefore, the tracked plots are produced from evaluations where a better selection of the records of Magoh should have been carried out for each field, and where some fields should have been excluded.

+### Specialized models

 On the last specialized models, the evaluation method is more accurately defined.
 In fact, even the implementation of a tolerance (e.g. for the guessed date) is handled thanks to the data which is cleaner than at the epocha of the first model.
-The metric setting is also better for these models, which has enabled them to be optimized by DSPy.
+The setting of the metric values is also better for these models, which has enabled them to be optimized by DSPy.